rweich/streamdeck-ts/UPGRADE.md

 This document provides guidance for upgrading between major versions of streamdeck-ts.

+## From v3 to v4

+No code changes.

+The minimum required nodejs version is now v14.17.

 ## From v2 to v3

 The type of the row/column propperties in the payload for the `keyUp` / `keyDown`, `willAppear` / `willDisappear` and